VoltCyclone/fuser-info/README.md

 ## 7. Firmware Upgrade — Dichen 4K Fuser (D60)

 > ⚠️ **Important:** Only upgrade with the **official package** from Dichen to avoid bricking your device (check releases in this repo)
+> Also do this on your overlay PC

 ### Step 1 — Enter Upgrade Mode
 1. Connect D60 to **power** and the **USB-C port** on your PC.